 How Do You Clean a Tank With Carpet Plants?

 A planted aquarium will often require less cleaning than a tank without plants.
 Outside of cleaning the glass, water changes, and trimming your plants, you may only need to vacuum every few months or spot vacuum as required.
 Carpet grass fixed to mesh can be lifted to access the gravel substrate underneath for cleaning.

 Can Carpet Plants Grow in Gravel?

 Carpet plants like java moss can grow in the gravel, but it isn’t recommended because carpet plants usually have very fine roots.
-Instead, use a product like aqua soil, but if it cannot be avoided, then yes, you can use gravel that is approximately 3 to 5 mms big, and you may need to use root tabs to help you.
-Lastly, buy a carpeting plant compatible with gravel because not all of them are.
+Instead, use a product like aqua soil, but if it cannot be avoided, you can use gravel approximately 3 to 5 mms big, and you may need to use root tabs to help you.
+Lastly, buy a carpeting plant compatible with gravel because not all are.

 Carpet plants are a valuable and attractive addition to your betta tank.
 There are many plants to choose from, both live and artificial.
 If you need an easy plant or you are a beginner, choose something like a marimo moss ball or java moss.
 For something that requires a little more effort, try glosso or dwarf baby tears.
 Experiment, but don’t overdecorate your tank with plants.
 A splash of green is just what the doctor (betta fish) ordered.